 Like the budget Phillips model, there are only two alarm options — either an abrasive buzzer or the FM radio.
-Our reviewers preferred clock radios with nature sounds or melodic tones to wake up to, but for those who don't mind a sharp buzzer in the morning, this may not be an issue.
+Our reviewers preferred clock radios with nature sounds or melodic tones for waking up, but for those who don't mind a sharp buzzer in the morning, this may not be an issue.
 The DreamSky allows you to set the max volume you'd like the buzzer or radio to gradually rise to, which is a welcome touch.
-The speaker is not high quality, but that is to be expected in a simple, inexpensive clock radio.
+The speaker is not high quality, but that is to be expected in a simple, inexpensive device.
 Unlike all the other models tested, the DreamSky does not allow you to save any radio presets, and you must ensure that you have it set to the right station you want to wake up to before you go to sleep.
 The DreamSky also has a USB port for charging your phone, which makes it a great budget pick for those who want a few useful, extra features.

 Why You Should Trust Us

-This review comes to you from a gear tester who has relied on her phone as an alarm for the past several years but has recently realized the benefit of having a clock radio around to replace it.
-Miya Tsudome researched over 50 clock radio models before choosing 8 of the best on the market to compare side-by-side and give you honest reviews of each.
-With experience testing the latest technology that will help make your life easier, Miya brings an attention to detail, generous use of the snooze button, and a strong belief in easy, painless wake-ups to this comprehensive review.
+This review comes to you from Miya Tsudome and Ruth Bruckbauer, who both have several years of experience of daily alarm clock use for a pre-dawn wake-up.
+We researched over 30 of the best models available before choosing 10 of the most promising designs to compare side-by-side and give you honest reviews of each.
+With experience testing the latest technology that will help make your life easier, Miya and Ruth bring attention to detail, generous use of the snooze button, and a strong belief in easy, painless wake-ups to this comprehensive review.

-Each clock radio was tested over the course of 8 days and tested overnight for real-life application.
+Each unit was tested over the course of eight days and was tested overnight for real-life application.
 Our testers assessed the various features of each model, noted how easy they were to use, examined the sound quality of the radio as well as the alarm sound choices available, and considered the display and design to determine where each model excelled or fell short.
 Our assessment is sure to be inclusive of everything you might want to know when choosing a new clock radio to enhance your wake-up routine.

 Analysis and Test Results